 Hard Work Hardly Works: Having fought alone in wars during her whole life, Dinoponera expected to find a kindred spirit in Alice, but becomes enraged upon finding out she only recently became an assassin and yet mastered her ability in a couple of weeks.

-Despite her best efforts, Dinoponera still gets tangled up and forced to stab her own leg.
+Despite her best efforts to defeat Alice, Dinoponera still gets tangled up and forced to stab her own leg.

 Hyper Awareness: Alice, Oki, Sasori and Dinoponera have their own ways of feeling the environment around them and instantly countering any threats.

-I Just Want to Have Friends: Alice has been lonely and shunned by people, Oki doesn't seem completely ok with being alone and hated, and Dinoponera, who also grew alone, would like to meet someone she can symphatize with.
+I Just Want to Have Friends: Alice has been lonely and shunned by people, Oki doesn't seem completely ok with being alone and hated, and Dinoponera, who also grew alone, would like to meet someone she can symphatize with (she's too picky, though).

 Impaled with Extreme Prejudice: Dinoponera repeatedly impales people not necessarily to kill, but to have fun watching them scream because of her stings' "24 to 48 hours of great pain" venom.
 Alice gets stabbed all over her arms, legs and butt because Dinoponera was that much pissed off at the time.